emorec-project/mddrec-app/fronted-ts/README.md

-# Video and Audio Recording App
+# fronted-ts - An Video and Audio Recording App

 This is a React application for recording video and audio sessions.
 It leverages the MediaRecorder API to capture media, and allows users to toggle between video and audio recording modes.